 12. Maison de la Bellone

-This edifice houses a treasure of Late-Baroque architecture; a facade adorned with both the ancient Roman goddess of war and scenes from the 1697 Battle of Zenta (I’ve never heard of this battle but apparently the Austrians beat the Turks).
+This edifice houses a treasure of Late-Baroque architecture; a facade adorned with the ancient Roman goddess of war and scenes from the 1697 Battle of Zenta (I’ve never heard of this battle but apparently the Austrians beat the Turks).

 Stroll along the building’s covered passageway and enter a courtyard where a lovely glass roof protects the exquisite, ancient Baroque architecture within.

 Chocolate + a museum?
 Yeah, I am so in!
 But honestly, the Chocolate Museum had my heart at the word chocolate.